Requiem for a Vampire: Censorship

 Due to the nudity, some of the scenes had to be shot twice for such countries as the UK.
 For the scene where Dargent is whipping the naked Castel, another scene was shot with her wearing a bra and panties.
-For the two other scenes, where Castel and Dargent make love, two scenes were shot: the original with them completely naked, and the other fully clothed.
+For the two other scenes, where Castel and Dargent have sex, two scenes were shot: the original with them completely naked, and the other fully clothed.
 In the original scene where Dargent is being chased by the man, she was topless; in the censored scene, she was clothed.